 Service: Technical Assistance

-CNCP’s reach expands beyond Nepal to provide technical support to other countries introducing and scaling up chlorhexidine use.
-Nepal has been a destination for study tours and learning visits for international delegates from 20 countries, who wanted to see chlorhexidine cord care in practice, understand the CHX program and Nepal’s government commitment.
-In addition, CNCP/Nepal is providing short-term technical assistance to other countries to initiate their own CHX program.
+CNCP’s reach expanded beyond Nepal to provide technical support to other countries introducing and scaling up Chlorhexidine use.
+Nepal was a destination for study tours and learning visits for international delegates from 20 countries who wanted to see Chlorhexidine cord care in practice and understand the Chlorhexidine program and Nepal’s government commitment.
+In addition, CNCP provided short-term technical assistance to other countries to initiate their own Chlorhexidine programs.

-Learn more at the USAID Stories site, where they profile our work in an article called: Nepal's Navel Gazers: How thousands of women, armed with a little tube and lots of heart, are changing minds and saving lives.
+Learn more at the USAID Stories site, where CNCP's work is profiled in an article called: Nepal's Navel Glazers: How thousands of women, armed with a little tube and lots of heart, are changing minds and saving lives.

 Watch a video to see how better cord care is saving newborn lives in Nepal.

-JSI's work introducing chlorhexidine in Nepal was recently featured in a video on Public Radio International.
+JSI's work introducing Chlorhexidine in Nepal was featured in a video on Public Radio International.